mictaege/jitter-plugin/README.md

 ### _@Alter_

-_@Alter_ defines an alternative implementation of an class, there _@Alter_ could only be applied to types.
+_@Alter_ defines an alternative implementation of a class, therefore _@Alter_ could only be applied to types.

 ```Java
 @Alter(ifActive = Flavour.CUSTOMER_A, with = "PersonValidatorA", nested = true)